AO-Grasp: Articulated Object Grasp Generation

-Another category of work focuses on learning interaction policies that do not require prehensile grasps \cite{Mo-2021-W2A, Wu_2022-VATMART, Geng-2023-gapartnet, Geng-2023-partmanip, bao_dexart_2023, Schiavi-2023-AgentAware, Curtis-2023-pomdp, Xu-2022-UMPNet}.
-Where2Act (W2A) \cite{Mo-2021-W2A} is the most similar to \ourName, as it also predicts per-point interaction poses given partial point clouds.
-Unlike \ourName, however, W2A allows non-prehensile contacts, as opposed to specializing in proposing stable, prehensile grasps.
-Furthermore, although these works all showcase interactions on an impressive variety of articulated objects in simulation, they all only show limited real-world results or none at all.
-Of the works that do include real-world results \cite{Xu-2022-UMPNet, Geng-2023-gapartnet, Geng-2023-partmanip, Wu_2022-VATMART, Schiavi-2023-AgentAware}, none conduct quantitative real-world evaluations.
-In contrast, we quantitatively evaluate \ourName{} on 16 variations of a reconfigurable cabinet and 5 additional common household articulated objects.
+Another category of work focuses on learning interaction policies that do not require grasps \cite{Mo-2021-W2A, Wu_2022-VATMART, Geng-2023-gapartnet, Geng-2023-partmanip, bao_dexart_2023, Schiavi-2023-AgentAware, Curtis-2023-pomdp, Xu-2022-UMPNet, eisner2023flowbot3d, ning2023where2explore}.
+Where2Act (W2A) \cite{Mo-2021-W2A} and VAT-Mart \cite{Wu_2022-VATMART} are most similar to \ourName, as they also predict per-point interaction poses given partial point clouds.
+Unlike \ourName, however, W2A and VAT-Mart do not specifically check that the robot achieves stable grasps on objects, resulting in interactions that are predominantly non-prehensile.
+In our evaluation, we confirm that these methods rarely produce successful grasps, which limits how a robot can interact with an articulated object.
+Some of these works \cite{Xu-2022-UMPNet, Zhang-2023-flowbot} even further simplify making contact with the object by using a suction cup end-effector, which constrains the types of geometries the robot can interact with to smooth and flat surfaces.
+Furthermore, although these works all showcase interactions on an impressive variety of articulated objects in simulation, most only show limited or no real-world results.
+Of the works that do include real-world results \cite{Xu-2022-UMPNet, Geng-2023-gapartnet, Geng-2023-partmanip, Wu_2022-VATMART, Schiavi-2023-AgentAware, ning2023where2explore, eisner2023flowbot3d}, only one \cite{eisner2023flowbot3d}, which uses a suction cup, conducts quantitative real-world evaluations.
+In contrast, we show that \ourName{} can be used in the real-world by quantitatively evaluating \mbox{\ourName{}} on 16 variations of a reconfigurable cabinet and 5 additional common household articulated objects.